Get Help in the C-SED Prototyping Lab

 This lab has a table saw, drill press, miter saw, circular saw, belt sander, and other tools that may be useful in your prototyping work.
 Regardless of your prior experience, you are required to have an orientation with a C-SED Prototyping Lab Staff Member.
 These tools are only accessible when the lab is staffed.
 Please refer to the calendar above for availability.

-There are lots of tools in the lab that you may have only used once or never even heard of.
+There are lots of tools in the lab that are not part of the basic training that you may want to learn to use (table saw, circular saw, sewing machine, 3d printer).
 Talk with a C-SED Prototyping Lab Staff Member if you’re curious or want additional training.

 If you have an idea for a training (because you need it or because you have a skill to share), please let us know!